ThomUK/MSDSpipeline/README.md

 # NHS-MSDS-pipeline
 Automatically download, join, and clean the NHS Digital Maternity Services Monthly Statistics data (MSMS), which is derived from the Maternity Services Data Set (MSDS).
-Newly released monthly files from NHS Digital will automatically be added to your dataset.
+When new information is released by NHS Digital, re-running the scripts will add the new information to your downloaded data, allowing analysis on the full dataset.

 ## Project Description